rooooop5/CLib/README.md

 ## Functions and Macros:
-    The use of the all the functions and the macros in this library is has been described below.
+    The use of the all the functions and the macros in this library is has been described below:
-    1. ini
+    1. MACRO init_cvec(type,name) : It is the macro that initialises the cvector.
+                              - Calls the init_type() function
+    2. Abr pore likhbo dhur